baltpeter/thesis-mobile-consent-dialogs/thesis/600_results.md

 For each app, we saved a screenshot immediately after all elements on screen had been analysed to allow us to validate the results afterwards.
 Apps can prevent screenshots from being taken [@androidopensourceprojectcontributorsWindowManagerLayoutParams2022], in these cases we were not able to take one.
 This was the case for  42 apps on Android and 50 apps on iOS.

 We manually validated the classification for a random set of 250 apps with screenshots. [@Tbl:results-verdict-validation] shows the results of this validation.
 Notably, we didn't encounter a single false positive, all classifications where either correct or our analysis missed the consent elements.
 25 of the 250 classifications were false negatives.

+The discovered false negatives are expected and don't impact the validity of the detected violations.
+As explained in [@sec:cd-situation-consequences], our approach necessarily misses consent elements due to more detailed information to base an analysis on not being sufficiently available in mobile apps.
+Not detecting a consent dialog does not cause us to wrongly attribute violations to an app.
+In these cases, all detected tracking has happened without any user interaction.
+This means that the apps, regardless of whether a consent dialog is being shown on screen, cannot have obtained valid consent and thus have no legal basis for the tracking.
+We only perform detection of the other violations in apps where we detected a consent dialog.

 | Detected | Actual | Count |
 |----------|--------|-------|